majkrzak/obs-status-overlay/README.md

 Feel free to contribute by reporting the issues or dropping suggestions of the new features.
 Pull requests will of course be appreciated.

-Currently, [https://black.readthedocs.io](Black) with default configuration is used to maintain the propper code style.
+Currently, [Black](https://black.readthedocs.io) with default configuration is used to maintain the proper code style.
 Please run it before submitting the pull request.